DrinkyBird/epsilon/readme.txt

 	    selecting/exiting
       * Weapons
         * Gatling gun has been nerfed slightly
+        * Nerfed the amount of damage done by the chainsaw's thrown ripper projectile
       * Maps
         * AOW28
           * Fixed an incorrect line action on the blue WF's purchase terminal